-Fair Value of Derivative Liabilities Instrument June 30, 2021 December 31, 2020 Derivative Assets Derivative Liabilities Derivative Assets Derivative Liabilities Derivatives designated as hedging instruments Interest rate cap contract (1) \$ - \$ \$ \$ 0 Interest rate cap contract (2) - - 0 Interest rate swap contracts (1) 6.2 - 7 Interest rate swap contracts (2) - - 2 Forward-starting interest rate swap contracts (3) 8.2 0.2 1.0 - Total designated derivative fair value 8.2 6.4 1.0 9 Derivatives not designated as hedging instruments Interest rate cap contract (1) 0.3 0 Interest rate cap contract (2) - 0.3 0 Forward-starting interest rate swap contract (3) 2.0 - - - Total undesignated derivative fair value 2.0 0.6 0 Total derivative fair value \$ 10.2 \$ 7.0 \$ 1.0 \$ 10 approximately \$5.1 million into interest expense from AOCI.
+Fair Value of Derivative Liabilities Instrument June 30, 2021 December 31, 2020 Derivat Derivative Assets rivative Liabilities] Derivative Assets Derivative Liabiliti Derivatives designated as hedging instruments Interest rate cap contract (1) \$ - \$ - \$ - \$ 0 Interest rate cap contract (2) - 0 Interest rate swap contracts (1) - 6.2 7 Interest rate swap contracts (2) - 2 Forward-starting interest rate swap contracts (3) 8.2 0.2 1.0 - Total designated derivative fair value 8.2 6.4 1.0 9 Derivatives not designated as hedging instruments Interest rate cap contract (1) 0.3 0 Interest rate cap contract (2) - 0.3 0 Forward-starting interest rate swap contract (3) 2.0 - - Total undesignated derivative fair value 2.0 0.6 0 Total derivative fair value \$ 10.2 \$ 7.0 \$ 1.0 \$ 10 the extent the agreements were designated as effective hedges.
+In the period that the hedged item affects earnings, such as when interest payments are made on the Company's variable-rate debt, we reclassify the related gain or loss on the interest rate swap cash flow hedges and any receipts on the cap to Interest expense, net and as operating cash flows in our Consolidated Statements of Cash Flows in the period settled in cash.
+Income tax effects from changes in fair value of derivative instruments are recorded in our Consolidated Statements of Operations when the derivative instruments are settled.
+Over the next 12 months, we expect to reclassify approximately \$5.1 million into interest expense from AOCI.